Château Sainte-Roseline - Lampe de Méduse Cru Classé blanc 2023

 Food and wine pairings

-Enjoy as an aperitif with appetizers, grilled fish, summer salads, fresh goat cheese, sautéed shrimp with vegetables...
+Enjoy as an appetizer, with grilled fish, summer salads, fresh goat cheese, or shrimp and vegetable stir-fry...

 Bettane & Desseauve